zenika-open-source/the-duck-gallery/README.md

 First of all, to contribute, you must be agree with our [code of conduct](./.github/CODE_OF_CONDUCT.md).

 Then it's time to add your duck ;)

+### The easy way to contribute

+Here you just need a GitHub account (don't forget to register to Hacktoberfest if you want a PR count)

+Then watch the video and follow the steps:

+[HERE ADD THE VIDEO LINK]

+### The developer way to contribute

 1. Go to https://pimpmyduck.zenika.com and create your own duck
 2. Export it to an image (use the download button)